marph91/jimmy/docs/formats/obsidian.md

-This page describes how to convert notes from Obsidian to Markdown.
+# Convert from Obsidian to Markdown

 ## General Information